The installation of the ORR is greatly facilitated with the use of Docker container technology. Your target machine should have the following:

 The Docker images comprising the ORR system are:

 |franzinc/agraph||AllegroGraph||Triple store and SPARQL endpoint|

-Optionally, to specify a list of email addresses that should be notified whenever there's a user, organization, or ontology registration, create a
+config/notifyemails, to specify email addresses that should be notified whenever there is a registration event (user, organization, or ontology).
+This is optional.

 $ docker logs -f --tail=100 orr

 Open the ORR in your browser.
-For example, assuming 9090 is the associated host port, you can now open http://localhost:9090/ont/.
-You can login with the username "admin" and the password indicated in
+For example, with 9090 as the associated host port

 To shutdown the whole ORR:

 $ docker-compose down Stopping orr ... done Stopping mongo ... done Stopping agraph ... done Removing orr ... done Removing mongo ... done Removing agraph ... done

 A crontab like the following could be defined for a complete ORR start at reboot time:

 @reboot sleep 30 && docker start mongo agraph orr